Mary Lee Fitzhugh Custis

-Mary Lee "Molly" Fitzhugh Custis (April 22, 1788 – April 23, 1853) was an American Episcopal lay leader in Alexandria County, Virginia in present-day Arlington County.
+Mary Lee Fitzhugh Custis (April 22, 1788 – April 23, 1853) was an American Episcopal lay leader in Alexandria County, Virginia in present-day Arlington County.
 She was the mother of Mary Anna Randolph Custis, who was the wife of Confederate general Robert E. Lee.
 In the early 1820s, Custis helped form a coalition of women who sought to abolish slavery.

 Early life

 Mary Lee Fitzhugh was born at Chatham Manor in present-day Stafford County, Virginia, the daughter of William Fitzhugh, a delegate to the Continental Congress in Philadelphia, and Ann Bolling Randolph Fitzhugh.